 The transformative possibilities of blockchain and its tremendous positive impact for economic advancement have been recognized by policymakers on local, state, and federal levels.
 Its ability to improve business processes, increase efficiency, and promote transparency in numerous industries is reforming the ways in which companies conduct business.
-Its quick, secure, and immutable nature is helping retail giants such as Walmart, using IBM technology, trace produce back to its source within seconds, rather than days or weeks.
-Government agencies within the United States are exploring blockchain technology to streamline procurement.
-Additionally, as a result of the efforts of Massachusetts-based Voatz, overseas service members have gained the ability to cast secure, tamper-proof votes through blockchain-based voting systems in West Virginia's and other states' elections.
+Its quick, secure, and immutable nature is helping retail giants such as Walmart, using IBM technology, trace produce back to its source within seconds, rather than days or weeks.2 Government agencies within the United States are exploring blockchain technology to streamline procurement.
+And overseas service members have gained the ability to cast secure, tamper-proof votes through blockchain-based voting systems in West Virginia's elections.